larpchronicles/rules/chronicles-rulebook.md

 Chronicles science, medicine, and technology is roughly equivalent to 14th century Earth.
 For roleplay, players are encouraged to act, speak, and behave as if they exist in that time frame.
 We do of course allow players to use modern medicine but if possible, it should be done away from a large crowd to promote the in game atmosphere.

 ### Religion
-There are beings known as gods in Chronicles, but how a character views or engages with them is up to the individual player.
-No character is required to worship a god.
+There are beings known as archons in Chronicles, but how a character views or engages with them is up to the individual player.
+No character is required to worship an archon.

 We strive to be inclusive and respectful at Chronicles and do not want anyone to be in the situation of giving offense to others.
 The use of any real world religious symbols or iconography in the game, including costuming, garb, or props, is explicitly disallowed.
 Similarly, in roleplay, it is unacceptable to use invocations of gods, demons, mythical creatures, legends, or other recognizable figures of real world religious, spiritual, or mythological importance.